 To stop this from happening to your business, here is the ultimate guide to keeping your team happy:

 It might sound obvious and straightforward, but some bosses and managers are just plain rude and mean to their employees.
-Something as simple as saying a hello in the morning can be sufficient enough to turn one employee’s day around.
+Something as simple as saying hello in the morning can be sufficient enough to turn one employee’s day around.

 Appreciate your employees

-It is vital that you show your appreciation even to the most subordinate staff member because their contribution, little as it may be, goes a long way in helping to normalize your business operations.
+You must show your appreciation even to the most subordinate staff member because their contribution, little as it may be, goes a long way in helping to normalize your business operations.
 Try to encourage feedback and ideas from people that show promise and push those that are lagging behind to work harder for their betterment.

 Lead by example

 You may have heard this phrase often; so much so that it may even be called cliché.
 However, if you want your staff members to maintain a positive attitude, you have to lead by example.
 As the leader, it is your duty to show your employees what a happy office looks and feels like.
-In all things corporate, you should remember that good organisational culture starts from the top.
+In all things corporate, you should remember that good organizational culture starts from the top.